neptunelabs/fsi-touchzoom-samples/samples/plp/README.md

 First, you'll need to upload the images you want to use to FSI Server.
 You can install a [demo version](https://www.neptunelabs.com/get/) via Docker or use our [online demo server](https://demo.fsi-server.com/fsi/interface/) to try it out first.

-It's important to use the correct source connector for your images:

-- *Storage*: images will be imported to the storage for high performance Single Source Imaging
-- *Static*: for static files only, e.g. style graphics you want to use on your website

 # Uploading images

-Depending on the type of the selected source connector, you can upload different types of files.
 There are several possibilities to upload images into the interface.

 ![Config Image](readme-plp.png)